harikareddy95/dog-vs-cat-logistic-regression-neural-network/classifier.md

 > all the images in the folder are named as cats and dogs

-Preparing data for training and testing data sets
+Preparing data for training and testing data sets into numpy arrays

     train_set_x, train_set_y = prepare_data(train_images)
     test_set_x, test_set_y = prepare_data(test_images)